edx/edx-arch-experiments/README.rst

 Local testing
 ~~~~~~~~~~~~~
 To test your changes locally, you will need to install the package from your local branch into edx-platform.
-For example, in devstack, copy or clone your branch into <devstack-parent>/src/edx-arch-experiments.
+For example, if using devstack, copy or clone your branch into <devstack-parent>/src/edx-arch-experiments.
 Then, in an lms or cms shell, run ``pip install -e /edx/src/edx-arch-experiments ``.

 Every time you develop something in this repo